-Murray & Xiao Laboratory: Neurotrophin and Myelin
+Murray & Xiao laboratory: Neurotrophin and myelin

-Joint Heads of LaboratoryDr Simon Murray & Dr Junhua Xiao
+Dr Simon Murray & Dr Junhua Xiao

 +61 3 8344 5813, +61 3 9035 9759 (JX)

+Myelin is the insulating sheath wrapping around many axons in the peripheral (PNS) and central nervous system (CNS).
+It is essential for the rapid and efficient transmission of neural signals along the axons, and provides metabolic and trophic support to the axons that it surrounds.
 Human demyelinating diseases, such as Multiple Sclerosis (MS), have a devastating impact on quality of life.
 It is the failure of the nervous system to repair myelin after a demyelinating insult that leads to disease progression and increasing disability.
-There is currently an incomplete understanding of the molecular and cellular events that initiate, promote and maintain the interactions between neurons and glial cells that are vital for myelination in both the PNS and CNS.
+In addition, myelin damage is a common pathological feature of many neurodegenerateive diseases.
+However, there is currently an incomplete understanding of the molecular and cellular events that initiate, promote and maintain the interactions between neurons and glial cells that are vital for myelination in both the PNS and CNS.

-David Gonsalves, NHMRC Early Career Postdoctoral Fellow
+Dr David Gonsalvez, Postdoctoral Fellow

-Dr Jessica Fletcher, MSRA Postdoctoral Fellow
+Dr Jessica Fletcher, Postdoctoral Fellow

 Rhiannon Wood, Research Assistant